 When it comes to workwear, Carhartt and Dickies are the two big boys on the block.

-Both brands are quite similar in many respects.
+Both brands cross over in many respects, Carhartt specializes more in outdoor work and heavy-duty applications while Dickies tends more toward work uniforms(warehouse workers etc).
 Comparing them is like debating Toyota vs. Honda.
 They both have earned my respect.

 Ultimately, if I could only choose one, I’d pick Carhartt over Dickies.